nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `find [n/NAME]…​ [fp/FINANCIAL_PLAN]…​ [t/TAG]…​`

 * At least one of the optional fields must be provided.
+* This command will ignore other prefixes which can cause undefined behaviour.
 * The search is case-insensitive. e.g `hans` will match `Hans`
 * For names, only full words will be matched e.g. `Han` will not match `Hans`
 * Calling this command on a sorted list will retain the sorted quality of the list.